z-huu/ece244/README.md

 The owner of this repository is NOT RESPONSIBLE FOR ANY WORK COPIED AND PLAGIARIZED.

 This repository will be updated with lab assignments and executables AFTER corresponding due dates have passed.

+This repository is basically identical to my other ece244-public repo, the only difference being the ability to view the issues I pushed while working on the lab assignments.